yrosseel/lavaan/contributing.md

 ## Getting started

-To undestand how lavaan works and how the code base is organized, see this [understanding_lavaan_internals.R](https://github.com/yrosseel/lavaan/blob/master/inst/understanding_lavaan_internals.R) document.
+To understand how lavaan works and how the code base is organized, see this [understanding_lavaan_internals.R](https://github.com/yrosseel/lavaan/blob/master/inst/understanding_lavaan_internals.R) document.
 When in doubt, feel free to contact the main developer.